Erik Nielsen (footballer, born 1937)

-Erik Nielsen (born 12 December 1937 in Copenhagen, Denmark) is a former Danish international football player, and father of the former international football player, now manager, Kent Nielsen.
+Erik Nielsen (born 12 December 1937 in Copenhagen, Denmark) is a Danish former international football player, and father of the former international football player, now manager, Kent Nielsen.

-Erik Nielsen had his whole career in the football club Brønshøj Boldklub, for which he had 328 appearances (from 1956–69).
+Erik Nielsen had his whole career in the football club Brønshøj Boldklub, for which he had 328 appearances (from 1956 to 1969).
 This was a club record set at a time when the Danish league was under a strict code of amateurism.

 He was capped once, in a match against East Germany in Leipzig in 1962.
-Additionally he had 3 appearances on the so called "National team - B", and in his younger years 5 appearances on various youth national teams.
+Additionally he had 3 appearances on the so-called "National team - B", and in his younger years 5 appearances on various youth national teams.

 Erik Nielsen is also the father of Tommy Nielsen who had 283 appearances for Brønshøj Boldklub.